 Plaintiff is a veteran who sought treatment at the Dwight D. Eisenhower VA Medical Center ("VA") located in Leavenworth, Kansas.
-Wisner treated and provided medical care for plaintiff.

-Wisner was a physician's assistant ("PA") by the VA, but represented himself to the public as a medical doctor.
+Wisner treated plaintiff and provided medical care for plaintiff's shoulder injury in 2013.
+Wisner also prescribed medication for plaintiff's pain related to these injuries.
+Wisner was a physician's assistant ("PA") for the VA, but represented himself to plaintiff and the public as a medical doctor.

 In Count I, plaintiff claims that Wisner practiced and prescribed medicine, including the performance of physical examinations, under the close supervision of a VA physician.
-Plaintiff alleges that Wisner was negligent when he violated the standard of care by conducting an improper and/or unnecessary examination of plaintiff's genitals without gloves in October 2013.
-He claims that Wisner failed to recognize his own impairment and refer plaintiff to another practitioner.
-Plaintiff further alleges that Wisner used his position to elicit unnecessary private information from him and was negligent when he recommended a prostate exam when plaintiff was under the age of 30.
-And plaintiff claims that Wisner's negligent acts occurred during business hours at the VA hospital and were reasonably incidental to his employment-making defendant vicariously liable for his acts.
+Plaintiff alleges that Wisner was negligent when he violated the standard of care by conducting improper and/or unnecessary examinations of plaintiff's genitals without gloves.
+Plaintiff further claims that Wisner used his position to elicit unnecessary private information from him.
+He pleads that Wisner failed to recognize his own impairment and refer plaintiff to another practitioner.
+And plaintiff states that Wisner's negligent acts occurred during business hours at the VA hospital and were reasonably incidental to his employment-making defendant vicariously liable for his acts.